Kern High School District

 Students attending JCC have the opportunity to be trained in at least two job areas each school year.
 Upon completion, a student should be able to focus on two or four potential job possibilities.
 Four out of the six teachers at JCC are dual credentialed (they hold an Education Specialist Instructional Credential and a Career Technical Education Credential).

-• Automotive Technology: provides the student with pre-apprenticeship skills in Auto Body, Vehicle Maintenance and Vehicle Detailing.
+• Automotive Technology: provides students with pre-apprenticeship skills in basic auto body, vehicle maintenance and vehicle detailing.
 The program is conducted in an auto shop environment as a production shop in conjunction with classroom presentations.
-All students will have instruction in shop operations and procedures.
+All students are instructed in shop operations and procedures.

 • Culinary Arts: provides students the opportunity to learn about entry-level positions in the food services industry.
-Students will be trained to perform an array of tasks needed to function in a restaurant setting.
-The class will operate as a restaurant three days per week during lunchtime.
-Students will gain experience in safe practices of food preparation in our industrial kitchen.
+Students are trained to perform an array of tasks needed to function in a restaurant setting.
+The class operates as a restaurant three days per week (Tuesday, Wednesday, and Thursday) during the hours of 11:30 am to 1:30 pm.
+Students gain experience in safe practices of food preparation in our industrial kitchen.

-• Maintenance & Operations- Intro to Construction: provides students the opportunity to participate in a variety of job skills which include: painting, minor repairs (fences, irrigation systems, etc.) and installation of a variety of projects.
+• Maintenance & Operations: Intro to Construction and Welding: provides students the opportunity to investigate an exciting and lucrative career in the construction and welding pathways.
+This class introduces students to a wide variety of job opportunities including agriculture, construction, fabrication, maintenance & operations, manufacturing, and much more.
 Students learn how to operate a variety of hand tools in a safe and efficient manner.
-Many local businesses and community members support this program by providing students the opportunity to gain practical hands on experience in a variety of real life working environments.
+Instruction includes an emphasis in painting, furniture/wood repair, plumbing, electrical, cutting, grinding, and welding various types of metals using different methods.
+Lay-out, blue-print reading, shop safety and discipline practices are emphasized daily.
+Many local businesses and community members support this program by providing students the opportunity to gain practical hands-on experience in a variety of real-life working environments.

 • Computer Technology: provides students with basic entry-level skills related to the field of information technology.
 They learn and develop these skills utilizing small/large group interaction, lab training, and cooperative group learning activities.
 Students also learn computer hardware, operating systems responsible for peripheral management, networking essentials, mobile device operation, basic equipment installation, equipment diagnosis methods, and software programs including Google Suite.
 A focus is placed on the necessary electronic fundamentals to understand and service basic computer systems as well as mobile devices.
 Client service skills are taught to meet the needs of customers in a proactive manner.